TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-02-22-fast-and-easy-way-to-learn-complex-topics.md

     I think it's about time to take it back to <strong>the simplest step</strong> and make learning faster (or machines will).
 Today I will show you how.
-tweet: "How to learn complex topics fast and easy?
-Start... #education #ai #learning"
 ---

 ## Philosophy Everywhere